 11. Funding CISO investigative efforts outside of those normally required.

 12. Managing, securing, scanning, and monitoring the Inspection Service’s network and information technology infrastructure.

-13. Defining high-risk international destinations where personnel are prohibited from traveling with their standard-issue Postal Service computers and communications equipment (including laptops, notebook computers, external hard drives, Blackberry devices, USB devices, etc.)
+13. Defining high-risk international destinations where personnel is prohibited from traveling with their standard-issue Postal Service computers and communications equipment (including laptops, notebook computers, external hard drives, Blackberry devices, USB devices, etc.)

 14 Providing temporary equipment to use when traveling to high-risk international destinations